Country Updates

 Local Immigration

-Rents continue to climb sharply, especially in Berlin, Munich, and Frankfurt, leaving assignees facing tougher competition for suitable housing.
+In the meantime, rents continue to rise sharply, especially in Berlin, Munich, and Frankfurt, making the search for suitable housing increasingly competitive.

 Check out all housing price categories in the main German cities: